openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

     >You can also press  **Ctrl**+**Alt**+**F6**  to return to the GUI and click  **Refresh**  in the lower right corner to refresh the storage configuration.

-## Failed to Install openEuler on an x86 PM in UEFI Mode due to Secure Boot Option Setting
+## openEuler Fails to Be Installed on an x86 PM in UEFI Mode due to Secure Boot Option Setting

 ### Symptom